-- 79. Staff involved in the Tourism Infrastructure Funding process, attended a presentation from representatives of Ministry of Business, Innovation and Employment and Local Government New Zealand.
+- 76. Staff involved in the tourism funding process, attended a presentation from representatives of Ministry of Business, Innovation and Employment and Local Government New Zealand.
 They provided feedback on the applications that had been received in the previous rounds of funding.
 Following the first two rounds, they have reviewed the application process based on feedback from local authorities and took the opportunity to update councils on the changes that they have implemented.
-The two key points from the presentation were: - they have reduced the \$100,000 threshold to \$25,000 - applications dates have been fixed to the 1 March and the 1 August - 80.
-Following on from this meeting a team will be meeting to identify and prioritise projects in preparation for the 1 March application date.
+The two key points from the presentation were: - they have reduced the \$100,000 threshold to \$25,000 - applications dates have been fixed to the 1 March and the 1 August.